jackyzha0/jackyzha0.github.io/content/posts/bft-json-crdt.md

 This is not an easy problem to solve.
 It may also be a contributing reason to why the vast majority of CRDT projects focus on lists or text editing (which is essentially a list of characters).
 Luckily some smart people have figured it out for us so we can look to what they've done for inspiration.

 The key insight here is that instead of using relative addressing (e.g. positional indexing), we can use absolute addressing (e.g. using IDs).
-Imagine an infinitely divisible number line.

-[diagram]

 Every time we insert an element into the list, we need to know the ID of the character we are inserting after.
 Then, we just place it somewhere between that element and the element following it.